 What will be deployed?

 The deployment scripts will set up everything you need to run your Serverpod, including an autoscaling cluster of servers, load balancers, a Postgres database, Redis, S3 buckets for file uploads, CloudFront, CodeDeploy, DNS records, and SSL certificates.
 Some of the components are optional, and you will need to opt in.
-You can also choose to create a second server cluster for a staging environment.
-The staging servers use the production database and Redis and allow you to test code before you deploy it to the production servers.
+You can also create a second server cluster for a staging environment.
+The staging servers allow you to test code before you deploy it to the production servers.

 You deploy your configuration with a domain name; the scripts will set up subdomains that provide access to different functions of your deployment:

 - api.examplepod.com: This is the entry point for your main Serverpod server.